ac000/jamendo-fuse/README.md

 That assumes that you already set *JAMENDO_FUSE_CLIENT_ID* and the *mountpount* exists.

-That will provide an initial file system with the root directory containing
+That will provide an initial filesystem with the root directory containing

 ```
 dr-xr-xr-x 0 andrew andrew 0 Nov 19 03:27 peergynt_lobogris